RuncibleSpoon/F5AppSvcDemo/README.md

 2) An AWS S3 bucket to put the AWS
 3) Ideally API access to AWS - this lab is primarily designed to be started from the CLI
 4) Patience - this is an early beta with more work to do!
+5) To have subscribed to the F5 BIG-IP used in this lab

 ## Some important notes

-There are a couple of important things to know
+There are a couple of important things to know:

-1) This lab is not built to best practices for production security.
+1) ***This lab is not built to best practices for production security***.
 In particular you are asked to supply a key pair for use in the demo - this should be disposable (you will still need to specify a standard AWS key pair for remote access )

 2) This lab is only  available in us-west-1, eu-west-1, and ap-northeast-1 in this version.

 # Documentation #

 See below for instructions for starting the lab and running your first declaration Each sample test will come with instructions and explanations

+## Subscribing to the software ##

+1. Log in to the AWS Marketplace at [https://aws.amazon.com/marketplace](https://aws.amazon.com/marketplace).
+2. Navigate to the  [BIG-IP Virtual Edition BEST (PAYG, 25Mbps)](https://aws.amazon.com/marketplace/pp/B079C4WR32) page
+3. Click on the "Continue to Subscribe" button

 ## Starting the Lab ##